kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * Encapsulation - ability to encapsulate an L2 or L3 packets belonging to an `inner network` with an `outer network` header for transport across the `outer network`.
 This forms a `tunnel` where the encapsulation function is performed at tunnel ingress and de-encapsulation function is performed at tunnel egress.

-* Virtual overlay network - network of tunnels connecting `inner network` pods running on different nodes.
+* Virtual overlay network - network of tunnels connecting pods running on different nodes.

-* Physical underlay network - network resources performing `outer network` packet forwarding between nodes.
+* Physical underlay network - network resources performing packet forwarding between nodes.

 * Virtual ethernet link (VETH) - Virtual link allowing you to convey packets between namespaces.